 is performed to provide simulations of geostationary top of atmosphere (TOA)

 radiances at high spectral resolution.

-HYGEOS/LOA will provide EUMETSAT with at least two full disks at MSG/SEVIRI spatial grid (3km at nadir) and high spectral resolution (between 0.5nm and 0.25 cm-1) for spectral range covering 0.354 to 15.5 μm.
-Using the same spectral resolution, at least four scenes (1000 x 1000 pixels) at higher spatial resolution (~500m at nadir) will be provided.
+HYGEOS/LOA provide EUMETSAT with at least two full disks at MSG/SEVIRI spatial grid (3km at nadir) and high spectral resolution (between 0.5nm and 0.25 cm-1) for spectral range covering 0.354 to 15.5 μm.
+Using the same spectral resolution, scenes (1000 x 1000 pixels) at higher spatial resolution (~500m at nadir) will be provided.

-The principal driver for the acquisition of such synthetic data by EUMETSAT is to enable evaluation of geostationary satellite imagery (i.e. level 1) quality and characteristics given uncertainties or variability in detector array SRFs.
-For example with detector arrays such as present on the FCI ( MTG ),
+The principal driver for the acquisition of such synthetic data by EUMETSAT is to enable evaluation of geostationary satellite imagery (i.e. level 1) quality and characteristics given uncertainties or variability in detector array Spectral Response Functions (SRFs).
+For example with detector arrays such as present on the FCI (MTG),

 the degree of striping and development of methods to reduce striping may be evaluated.